xsco/libdjinterop/README.md

 ================

-The library is not ready for prime-time yet, but if you are willing to read source code, an example application can be found in the [example](example) directory.
+The library is not ready for prime-time yet, but if you are willing to read source code, example applications can be found in the `example` directory.

 How Do I Build It?
 ============================